 GenderAvenger is an online activist community dedicated to ensuring women are always part of the public dialog… because women’s voices count.

 The theory of social change behind GA is that individual action backed by a community with shared values and the perception of power can affect change.
 To date, the focus has been on encouraging individuals through social media to make their appreciation known when there is strong gender balance and their disapproval heard when there is not.

-The Director’s Intern will work with the GA Team to develop a strategy to take advantage of this interest and take responsibility for the launch of a GA MeetUp network over the summer.
+The Director’s Intern will work with the GA Team to develop a strategy to take advantage of our increased notoriety to gain attention from leadership of conferences that will be featured in GA communications.
 Aspects of the internship:

 - The GA Team primarily conducts business through email and phone.
 There is no physical office.
 However, in the past interns have met with Founder Gina Glantz once a week and this year are invited to work from her home in New York City (Manhattan) on Tuesdays and Thursdays.
 The intern will also work directly with Women Online that manages GA content and guides its social media.

 - The intern will participate in GA Team conference calls to gain an understanding of the ongoing activities of the organization.

 - Intern should have strong interest in gender issues.
 It should be noted that GA is non-partisan and conducts no political activities.